atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 She seemed to listen to me eagerly, yet with a vlfible iir.datierce to have me leave her.
 J
 Just when I was going to finish my relation,
-Well, str, ” said stie, interrupting me “and after ■my woman had de.hvered these faiiehocds about me, what inducement could you posiibly have to break into my apartment -- -- -- IS ycu thciight me guilty, you could not Imagine me in the least to be v/cnhy of voiir notice; and, if innocent, you acted cruelly to alarm me in this boisterous manner.”
+Well, str, " said stie, interrupting me "and after ■my woman had de.hvered these faiiehocds about me, what inducement could you posiibly have to break into my apartment -- -- -- IS ycu thciight me guilty, you could not Imagine me in the least to be v/cnhy of voiir notice; and, if innocent, you acted cruelly to alarm me in this boisterous manner."
 No fatlsfacfory reply could I make to this address to me, while stte was furrcunded by her people. — Yetiftill defended the purity of my Intentions. — • adding, I will no longer disturb you madam — but I will write every particular of an event which has given me the stiarpeft anxiety I ever knew, for ycur perufah — ^ — An event which will render me wretched for life, unless you will cendefeend to pardon me. — I have been stiamefully indiscreet, I have been hardly in my lenfesst’
 She returned no answer, but seemed anxiousty de firoiis to have me remove myfeif from the light of those j^iieauties, which had fo much inflamed me.
 I vtent home, and wrote a more particular account than I could verbally communicate of my rencontre